The History of MED-EL Electrode Arrays

 The FLEX-Tip makes an electrode array especially flexible.

-The secret to the FLEX-Tip is that the very tip of the electrode array (the first five channels) have only one electrode contact.
-This makes the tip even smaller and more flexible, so that it can fit better into the tiniest curves at the top of the cochlea.
+The secret to the FLEX-Tip is that the first five channels in the tip of the electrode array have only one electrode contact.
+This makes this part of the electrode array even smaller and more flexible so it can fit into the narrower tip of the cochlea.

 2011: Expanding Range